 XIS to sign policy endorsement(s) for attachment to any bureau signed policy.

-N.B.
-As Lineslips do not require any formal Stage 2 signings there is no further Insurer documentation to be issued for the Lineslip itself.

 Form for each Insurance Bound

-Conditional:

-Where it is known, at the time of placing the Lineslip, that a policy will be issued for one or more insurance(s) bound under the Lineslip this heading must be shown and should be completed to show the relevant Form to be used.
+Where it is known, at the time of placing the Line slip, that a policy will be issued for one or more insurance(s) bound under the Line slip this heading must be shown and should be completed to show the relevant Form to be used.
 However, where the decision regarding the Form to be used for each insurance bound will be made at declaration level then this heading can be completed with words such as “As agreed for each insurance bound.”

-Where it is known, at the time of placing the Lineslip, that policies will not be required for any of the insurances to be bound under the Lineslip then this heading may be omitted.
+Where it is known, at the time of placing the Line slip, that policies will not be required for any of the insurances to be bound under the Line slip then this heading may be omitted.

-Where a policy is to be produced in respect of more than one set of Insurers (e.g. a Lloyd’s policy and a bureau company policy) a separate reference may need to be provided for each market making it clear to which market(s) it is applicable.
+Where a policy is to be produced in respect of more than one set of insurers (e.g. a Lloyd’s policy and a bureau company policy) a separate reference may need to be provided for each market making it clear to which market(s) it is applicable.
 Where it is likely to vary by declaration “As agreed for each insurance bound” should be stated.

 Information

-Introduction:

-This section provides free form additional information.

 General Guidance:

+This section allows for free form additional information and should include details of any information provided to insurers to support the assessment of the Line slip at the time of placement.

+The broker should provide the following as a minimum:

+Location of risks:

+Location of insureds:

+Volume of declarations expected:

+Loss history where known

-Details of any information provided to Insurers to support the assessment of the Lineslip at the time of placement.
-Where the information is appropriate for inclusion in the Lineslip it should be shown here.
-Where the size or format of the information is not suitable for inclusion the location of the information should be clearly referenced under this section and should be made available to all Insurers during placing.
+Where the size or the format of the information is not suitable for inclusion it should be clearly referenced in this section (as should any appendices) and should be made available to all insurers during placing.

-Where there is no Information to be supplied this section should still be included and “None” entered under the heading.

 Guidance on specific fields:

 None